mollyim/mollysocket/README.md

 Add your server to the _allowed_endpoints_: `["https://push.mydomain.tld"]`. _This is NOT your MollySocket URL_ but the one from your push provider.
 See [Configuration](#configuration) to configure your server correctly.

+* **I use the Air-gapped mode and I don't receive notifications**.

+If you use air-gapped mode, then Molly (android) can't test the setup and it assumes you have correctly setup everything.
+You should double check that the account ID is accepted by your mollysocket server and the endpoint is allowed by your mollysocket server (check the output logs).

 ## About security

 **Relative to Signal security**